ketilmo/balena-ogn/README.md

  15. Wait a few moments while the Docker containers are deployed and installed on your device.
 The groundwork is now done – good job!

 # Part 3 – Configuration
-With your device installed and ready, next step is to configure it.
+With your device installed and ready, the next step is to go ahead and configure it.
 One of the neat features of balena is that all configuration lives in variables that can easily be added through balena's dashboard.
 Below, we'll go through the concept of adding these variables.

 ## Adding configuration variables
-Configuration variables are core to balena, and we'll be adding quite a few of them during the setup.
+Configuration variables are core to balena, and we'll add quite a few during the setup.
 The procedure is simple:
-1. Head into the balena console and the [*Fleets*](https://dashboard.balena-cloud.com/fleets) panel.
-From there, click on the device that you created earlier.
+1. Open the balena console and the [*Fleets*](https://dashboard.balena-cloud.com/fleets) panel.
+Then, click on the device you created earlier.
-2. Click on the _Device Variables_-button on the left hand-side of the screen.
+2. Click on the _Device Variables_-button on the left-hand side of the screen.
-3. Click on the blue _Add variable_-button on the upper left hand-side of the screen.
+3. Click on the blue _Add variable_-button on the upper left-hand side of the screen.
-4. Select _Service_ as specified in the instructions (below), and type inn the variable _Name_ and _Value_ as specified.
+4. Select _Service_ as specified in the instructions (below), and type in the variable _Name_ and _Value_ as specified.
 5. Click the _Add_ button.
 6. Add more variables if desired, repeating steps 3 to 5.
-7. When done, commit the changes to balena by clicking the _Apply all changes_-button on the lower left hand-side of the screen.
-(Alternatively, revert the changes by clicking the red _Revert all changes_-button.)
+7. When done, commit the changes to balena by clicking the _Apply all changes_ button on the lower left-hand side of the screen.
+(Alternatively, revert the changes by clicking the red _Revert all changes_ button.)
 8. balena will now restart the services you have configured.
 Within a minute or two, everything should be operational.

 ## Naming your station